 Who else?
 Occasional writers are active crafters, jewelry makers, quilters, seamstresses, crocheters, knitters, home decorators, renovators, furniture DIYers, upcyclers and other artists.
 We share DIY & craft tutorials, tips and techniques on this blog.
 We feature what inspires us!

-Last but not least, behind the scenes at FineCraftGuild.com we have a guy dubbed ‘Michael’.
-He is the technical to-go-to guy.
-He writes … in bullet points… Nah,…. not for you.
-But he has helped overcome many hurdles with this blog, so that you, here today, can be reading this.
+Last but not least, behind the scenes at FineCraftGuild.com we have a guy dubbed 'Michael'.
+He is the technical to-go-to guy, and has helped overcome many hurdles with this blog.
+So that you can be reading this here today.

 There is a privacy policy page, with lots of details, but let me sum things up:

-We don’t sell email addresses.
+We don't sell email addresses or anything crazy like that.
 In the course of ads being served on this website, third parties may be placing and reading cookies on users’ browser, or using web beacons to collect information.
-Please Google the latest, most up-to-date information about your user options for cookie management.
-I don’t do anything special – it’s the same for all websites with Google ads.
+Please read Google's latest, most up-to-date information about your user options for cookie management.
+I don't do anything special - it's the same for all websites within the Google ad network.

 Fine Craft Guild's Disclosure